rutvijkumarshah/WatsiAndroidApp/README.md

 Watsi AndroidApp
 ===============

 Android App for Watsi.
-Connecting Patients to Donors.
+Connecting patients to donors.

 High Level User Stories :

-  As an app user I can
+  "As an app user I can ..."

 * See list of patients needs donations.
 * Select patient and read his/her story and understand medical needs.